khaosans/ddd-llm-claims/docs/sequence_diagram.md

 > **⚠️ IMPORTANT**: This is a **DEMONSTRATION SYSTEM** for **EDUCATIONAL PURPOSES ONLY**.
 > **NOT for production use**.
 See [DISCLAIMERS.md](../DISCLAIMERS.md) for complete information.

-## The Journey of a Claim: A Complete Story
+## Claim Processing Workflow: Complete Lifecycle

-Imagine you're following a package as it moves through a shipping facility.
-You'd see it arrive at the loading dock, get sorted, checked, routed, and finally dispatched to its destination.
-This sequence diagram does the same thing for a claim—it shows you the complete journey from the moment a customer submits it until it reaches its final destination.
+This sequence diagram documents the complete claim processing lifecycle, from initial submission through final routing.
+It illustrates the temporal ordering of component interactions and the transformation of unstructured input into processed, routed claims.

-**The Story**: Every claim starts as unstructured input—a messy email, form, or note from a customer.
-Like a handwritten letter, it contains all the information needed, but it's not in a format computers can easily process.
-Through a series of coordinated steps, specialized AI agents transform this chaos into structured, validated, and routed information.
-Each step adds value and moves the claim closer to resolution.
+**Processing Overview**: Claims originate as unstructured input (emails, forms, notes) containing necessary information in formats requiring transformation.
+Through coordinated processing stages, specialized AI agents transform this input into structured, validated domain models.
+Each processing stage adds value and advances the claim toward resolution.

-**Why This Matters**: Understanding this sequence helps you see the complete lifecycle of a claim.
-You'll understand dependencies (what must happen before something else can start), timing (what happens in sequence vs. parallel), and decision points (where the system makes choices).
-This knowledge is essential for debugging, optimization, and extending the system.
+**Workflow Significance**: Understanding this sequence enables analysis of processing dependencies (precedence constraints), temporal relationships (sequential vs. parallel execution), and decision points (routing logic).
+This knowledge supports debugging, performance optimization, and system extension.

 ---